nikitavoloboev/data/focusing/rules.md

 - Don't say `I need to`, but say `I will ..` or `I try to ..`.
 Be proactive.
 Intention counts.

 ## Git
-- Version control any document.
-Initialise all projects with Git first.
+- Version control all projects.
 - Do atomic commits and write [proper appropriate commit messages](https://chris.beams.io/posts/git-commit/).
 - Commit often.
 Commits are cheap.
 I can always reverse changes.
-- Start commits uppercased and prefix them with an action (Add/Remove/Fix/Update).
+- Prefix commits with an action (add/remove/fix/update).
 Use [imperative tense](https://pbs.twimg.com/media/DBPQbTrXkAA4v-H.jpg).
 - On larger projects, prefix commits by scope for easier search and index.
-- Don't use emojis in commit messages.
 - Commit changes and push before making a release.
 This way the commits come bundled together with release as change log.
 - When making changes to other projects, respect their Git workflow and commit style.